thisiskeane/data1001-trilogy/README.md

 - Assuming commission fees are around 2%, which agency earnt the most over that period?
 - Does the number of bedrooms affect the price of properties? (independent)

+Each question was analysed with results gained through R statistical analysis (mean, median, standard deviation etc.) alongside the implementation of tables and scatterplots

+# **Project 2**